IM Inject Deck: Winnti Biotech R&D Espionage

 - Red flag: Team reimages

 HANSEN-SAP-01without capturing memory image and kernel driver artifact. - Success indicator: Memory image and kernel driver artifact are preserved.
-CFCS notification decision is made.
-Certificate revocation investigation is initiated.
+CFCS coordination is updated.
+Vendor compromise investigation is initiated.

 Inject 3 β T+45: Pass-the-Hash Confirmed via Collaborative Bridge